wuzhengy/TAU/Communication over DHT cache pub-sub.md

    * mutable item:
    ```
    { msgRoot;
+   共同朋友的消息日志，common peers message log, A anb B are both considerred as common shared peer on two lists.
    A -> B3, timestamp of A told other peers that A has sent info to B3; this is not the true observation of the message, it is a gossip to help traverse the channels.
    A2 -> B, timestamp of A2 told other peers that A2 has sent info to B;
    A2 -> B2, timestamp;